Khalid Jamil: NorthEast United

 On 19 June 2019, Jamil was appointed as head of the academy and assistant coach of the Indian Super League club NorthEast United on a three-year deal.
 Towards the end of 2019–20 Indian Super League season, NorthEast United dismissed head coach Robert Jarni and appointed Jamil as interim for remaining matches.

-Jamil was handed over the interim role again in the 2020–21 season after head coach Gerard Nus parted ways with club mid-season NorthEast United went on a ten-game unbeaten run under him and advanced to 2020–21 Indian Super League playoffs, only for the second time in club's history, and Jamil became the first Indian coach to reach the ISL playoffs.
+Jamil was handed over the interim role again in the 2020–21 season after head coach Gerard Nus parted ways with club mid-season NorthEast United went on a ten-game unbeaten run under him and advanced to 2021 Indian Super League playoffs, only for the second time in club's history, and Jamil became the first Indian coach to reach the ISL playoffs.

 On 23 October 2021, Jamil was appointed as the head coach of NorthEast United, making him the first Indian permanent head coach of an ISL club.
 Under his guidance, NorthEast began its 2021–22 Indian Super League campaign on 20 November with a 4–2 loss to Bengaluru FC.

-FC Bengaluru United
+Bengaluru United

-On 30 May 2022, FC Bengaluru United announced the appointment of Khalid Jamil as their head coach for the upcoming season.
+On 30 May 2022, Bengaluru United announced the appointment of Khalid Jamil as their head coach for the upcoming season.
 Later in 2023, the club participated in prestigious Stafford Challenge Cup, in which they clinched title defeating Chennaiyin FC Reserves in final.
 On 13 March, he was succeeded by Spanish coach Fernando Santiago Varela in the post.

+Chitwan

+On 29 September 2023, it was announced that Jamil has been roped in as new head coach by Nepal Super League club Chitwan.

+Jamshedpur

+On 31 December 2023, it was announced that Jamil had been appointed as the head coach of Jamshedpur for the remainder of the season after their previous coach, Scott Cooper, parted ways with the club.

+Jamil's first match as Jamshedpur head coach came on January 10 in the 2024 Super Cup group stage, against former club NorthEast United.
+Jamshedpur won the match 2–1, thanks to a late goal from forward Steve Ambri.
+Following wins against Kerala Blasters and Shillong Lajong, Jamshedpur finished first in their group.
+However, they were then knocked out in the semi-final, following a 2–0 loss to East Bengal.

+His first ISL match with Jamshedpur again came against NorthEast United, this time ending in a 1–1 draw.
+In their first half-season under Jamil, Jamshedpur finished in 11th.